diogo-correia-tec/civi-frontend-mobile-exercise/README.md

 ### Frontend Detail
 The UI should display a list of messages with the most recent at the top.
 This list view should show the human-readable date/time of the message, and the subject.
 Clicking the message should show the message's detail text, and should mark the message as "read".
 Read and unread messages should be visually distinct.
 The user should be able to close the detail view to go back to the original list view.
 The user should be able to manually request an update for new messages.

-The UI will ideally be mobile, but a web UI is acceptable.
-If mobile, it can be either native or using a cross-platform framework.

 ### Other
 You may add parameters to the defined API, or add other APIs, as you see fit.